filthynobleman/rematching/README.md

 - `compile.m`: a MATLAB script that compiles the Mex functions realizing the remeshing and resampling;
 - `rmt_remesh.m`: a MATLAB function that wraps the Mex function for the remeshing algorithm;
 - `rmt_resample.m`: a MATLAB function that wraps the Mex function for the resampling algorithm.
+- `rmt_wmap.m`: a MATLAB function that wraps the Mex function for computing the mapping that brings scalar functions from the remesh to the full-resolution shape.

 The compilation script `compile.m` assumes that the installation of the *CUT* library and this repository are carried out with the default settings, and that the compilation is ran from the `matlab` directory. **If this is not the case, please update the paths accordingly.**